 8. Luxuries you have dreamed of – Have you been dreaming of the ultimate spa shower?
 A double wall-oven?
 They may be more affordable than you think.
 A gourmet kitchen, jetted bathtub, or gas fireplace can all be easily integrated into a new home.

 9 Fitting in with the neighbors – The overall aesthetic of the exterior is important to the “curb appeal” of your new home – especially if you are working with an HOA or neighborhood association.
 Work with your builder to make sure your home has the exterior look you want.

 10. Comfort for a lifetime – Integrate Universal Design features into your new home to ensure your home is comfortable for your entire life.
 A low barrier entry, wider door frames, and a walk-in shower are all easily integrated into a new home plan.

-Lexar Homes builds semi-custom homes in the Pacific Northwest and North Dakota.
+Lexar Homes builds semi-custom homes in the Pacific Northwest.
 If you would like to begin the process of exploring how you can build a new custom home on your property, contact Lexar Homes for more information at 888-701-6132 or visit our website at www.lexarhomes.com.